+This view requires access to the <> database.
+Authenticate with Microsoft SQL Server.
 After you click Authenticate with Microsoft SQL Server, you will be presented an authentication page.
 On that page, provide the correct database credentials to gain access.

 After entering credentials, sometimes the view shows "sign in successful", but then always loops back to the authentication request without rendering the view.